PowershellScripts/SharePointOnline-ScriptSamples/Versioning/Enable versioning for all SharePoint Online lists/readme.md

 A short script that enables versioning for all the libraries and lists in the whole tenant.

-It requires SharePoint Online Management Shell and SharePoint SDK installed:
+The CSOM Version requires SharePoint Online Management Shell and SharePoint SDK installed:

 http://technet.microsoft.com/en-us/library/fp161372(v=office.15).aspx

 http://www.microsoft.com/en-us/download/details.aspx?id=30722

+The PnP Version requires only PnP Powershell.

+<br/><br/>

-It uses recurrence to find all sites in all site collections and then goes through all the lists.
+The script uses recurrence to find all sites in all site collections and then goes through all the lists.
 For some lists, enabling version may not be possible and you will receive a notification of that.

 At the end, a csv file is generated with the lists' urls and the status whether enabling was successful or not.